Last Updated: January 06, 2023

-Like many states in America, Ohio is at the center of the opioid epidemic.
-However, there are many other substances to address other than opioids.
-Cocaine is one such example of one of these substances.
-It is very challenging to stop using cocaine once you have become addicted to the substance.
+Ohio may be in the midst of an opioid crisis, but many people throughout the state struggle with other dangerous substances, such as cocaine.
+It is very challenging for someone to stop using cocaine once they’ve become addicted to the substance.
 One of the main reasons it can be so challenging is because of the cocaine withdrawal symptoms that can occur.

 - Restlessness and agitation

 - General discomfort

 The signs of cocaine withdrawal can vary depending on the person.
 Major signs of cocaine withdrawal include the emotional effects it creates and the cravings for more cocaine.
 Intense cravings make this drug very difficult to stop taking.

 If you don’t know what to expect, the thought of going through cocaine withdrawal can be overwhelming.
 This general timeline provides an overview of how long cocaine withdrawal typically lasts:

 - The first stage of cocaine withdrawal is the crash.
 This is the time period immediately following cocaine use, and it is when a person will experience the most severe side effects.
 It can last for a few days and may include symptoms like exhaustion, sleepiness, restlessness, irritability and increased appetite.

 - The next stage can involve even more intense cravings.
 The symptoms felt during the crash may dissipate, but there may still be feelings of depression and lethargy.
 For those who used cocaine frequently or in large doses, this period can last up to 10 weeks after cocaine use.

 - The final phase of cocaine withdrawal typically happens around 10 weeks after the last use of cocaine.
 There may still be some cravings during this stage, but they begin to significantly decrease.